hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 ### Hypothesis-led Roadmaps

-If we can reduce roadmaps to their essence which are the hypotheses, we can start thinking of a new way of roadmapping, and new tools.
+If we can reduce roadmaps and their epics to their essence, which are the hypotheses, we can start thinking of a new way of roadmapping, and new tools.

-When roadmaps were just a set huge plan for people to execute, not a lot of additional information was needed.
-As hypotheses are thinner than epics, as they are more condensed, we need additional information to help out here.
+When roadmaps are just a set huge plan for people to execute, not a lot of additional visual information is needed.
+As hypotheses are thinner than epics, as they are more condensed, we need additional information to help us out here.
 This is what we need from a truly iterative roadmap:
 - `Central KPIs` with their start and end date visually in the roadmap
 - `Hypotheses` as the center piece
 - `Big releases` featured (ideally they affect the KPIs)
 - `Iterations` as visual features.
 Based on a release you may receive customer data or feedback and make a decision.
 This needs to be on the roadmap to create a new bias.
-Circles over circles instead long bars!
+An iterative roadmap needs to be full of circles, instead long bars!
 - `Sprints` near the bottom to again highlight the visual nature.
 A sprint is a planned iteration and thereby connected to the releases.